porkbrain/suckless.hn/README.md

 Each filter has a two landing pages.
 One with only stories which were flagged, one with anything but.
 This is decided by two modifiers: `+` and `-`.
 For example to only see stories from large newspapers visit [`https://suckless.hn/+bignews`](https://suckless.hn/+bignews).
 To get HN without large newspapers visit [`https://suckless.hn/-bignews`](https://suckless.hn/-bignews).

 There are also groups of filters.
-For example [`https://suckless.hn/-amfg-bignews`](https://suckless.hn/-amfg-bignews) filters out large newspapers and all mentions of big tech.
-This also happens to be the default view on the [homepage][homepage].
+For example [`https://suckless.hn/-amfg-bignews`](https://suckless.hn/-amfg-bignews) filters out large newspapers _and_ all mentions of big tech.
+This also happens to be the default view on the [homepage][homepage]. `-` modifier in a group is conjunctive, i.e. only stories which didn't pass any of the filters are shown. `+` modifier is disjunctive, i.e. stories which passed any of the filters are shown.
+For example [suckless.hn/`+askhn+showhn`](https://suckless.hn/+askhn+showhn) shows "Show HN" _or_ "Ask HN" stories.

 ### List
 **List of implemented filters:**